Welcome to Robofest!

 US Age to Grade Level for International Teams Comparison Chart

-(to find the category-specific rules and other important infirmation,click on the category name to go to the page)
+for category-specific rules and other information, click on the category name to go directly to the page